What Are the Best Free WordPress Plugins for Beginners? (Web Designer Approved)

 - Simple setup and management

-- Keep tabs on security scans
+- Monitor backups and security scans

 Want someone else to handle all this for you?